comsee-research/Neuvisys/README.md

 ``eventPath`` is the relative path to an event file in the .npz format.

 ``nbPass`` is the number of times the events will be presented to the network.

+### Create empty Network

+You can generate an empty spiking network ready to use from:

+- Run ``cd  build``, ``./neuvisys-exe [networkDirectory]``

+The parameters will be set to their default values, but you can change them afterwards using the gui or directly via the json config files.